 In New Hampshire, access to housing remains one of the greatest obstacles for people facing substance misuse.
-Recovery housing is important for individuals with substance use disorder because it provides a safe and healthy living environment.
+Recovery housing provides safe, stable living environments that support those in our communities who are in recovery from substance use disorder.
 Data shows that access to recovery housing is associated with positive outcomes including decreased rates of substance use, lower chances of reoccurrence, and reduced rates of incarceration.
 Recent years have shown an increase in certified recovery homes across the state, but there are still not nearly enough available beds to meet the needs of our communities.

 About the Bill